For the Community, By the Community

 Call For Artists

-Enough Pie is hosting a wide call for local and regional artists, including graffiti artists and muralists to paint 34 columns on the maintenance road under I-26 (running from Cypress Street to Romney Street in the Upper Peninsula).
+Enough Pie is hosting a wide call for local and regional artists, including graffiti artists and muralists to paint, THE PEOPLE’S PARK, 34 columns on the maintenance road under I-26 (running from Cypress Street to Romney Street in the Upper Peninsula).

-The WEAVE THE PEOPLE UNDERPASS MURALS will serve as a symbolic reunion of the east & west side communities of Charleston, physically separated by these concrete pillars.
+The THE PEOPLE’S PARK will serve as a symbolic reunion of the east & west side communities of Charleston, physically separated by these concrete pillars.
 This visual display will illuminate the importance of social cohesion and help weave a deeper sense of togetherness as artists lead community members in creatively illuminating this corridor.
 All artists & community members will receive stipends for this project.

 INDIGO VAT SHACK